sgrodriguez/sgrodriguez.github.io/about.md

 title: About me
 ---

-Hi, my name is Santiago Rodriguez.
-I am a software engineer based in Buenos Aires, Argentina.
-I’m passionate about scalable systems, good code practices, information security and problem solving in general.
-I enjoy improving my skills reading books, articles and participating in open source projects.
-I am a lifelong learner.
+Hello, my name is Santiago Rodriguez, and I work as a software engineer in Buenos Aires, Argentina.
+I have a strong interest in developing scalable systems, adhering to good coding practices, ensuring information security, and finding solutions to complex problems.
+In order to continually improve my abilities, I make a point of regularly reading books, articles, and participating in open source projects.
+I am committed to being a lifelong learner and I am excited to learn from those around me.

 Random facts: I like cycling, playing airsoft.
 I'm kind of an artist too, I used to play the trumpet and now I'm currently experiencing with theater classes.
 Last but not least, I prepare a very good napoletana pizza.